Happy New Year!

 The problem is that if we do, we are unlikely to find and correct our errors.
 But unquestioning submission to authority is an obvious mistake also, as witness the horrors of Nazism.
 What to do?

-I think that the esoteric traditions have something to say about this question.
+I think that the mystical traditions have something to say about this question.

-From my remarkable friend George Beke, who might best be described as a cultural archeologist, and who is a tireless and erudite scholar of the symbolic and esoteric artifacts of bygone times, comes an insight into one of the most familiar features of our common cultural framework - the days of the week.
+From my remarkable friend George Beke, who might best be described as a cultural archeologist, a tireless scholar of the symbolic and esoteric artifacts of bygone times, comes an extraordinary insight into one of the most familiar features of our common cultural framework – the days of the week.

 Like many, I regard Winston Churchill as perhaps the greatest man of the twentieth century.
 He alone sounded the tocsin as Germany rearmed.
 His measureless optimism and indomitable spirit gave the British the sinew to stand alone against the Nazis after his warnings went unheeded.
 His ringing oratory sustained the fighting spirit of a battered nation.
 His literary output, and his incomparable command of his beloved language, would make him a towering figure even had he confined himself solely to writing.
 His six-volume history, The Second World War, is unique in all of literature - a spellbinding account of one of mankind’s greatest struggles, written not just by a gifted historian, but by the leader of a dauntless nation, and the architect of civilization’s ultimate victory.